meiosis97/Species-Distribution-Modelling-Applied-statistical-modelling-for-ecological-data-/README.md

 # Species-Distribution-Modelling-Applied-statistical-modelling-for-ecological-data-
 I investigated and predicted Common swift nest site selection in the United Kingdom with Species Distribution Modelling.
+Results are stated in the final report.